Genting Highlands Travel Guide: Everything You Want to Know

 1b.
 Take MRT (North-South line – Red) and alight at Kranji MRT station.
 Cross the road to take Bus 160 or 170).
 160 is a faster and shorter route to JB.

 2. The bus will suspend its service temporary at the Singapore Woodlands Custom Checkpoint.
-All passengers will get off from the bus to go through the custom.
+All passengers will get off the bus to go through the custom.
 Tap your card and the EZ reader inside the bus will indicate on the screen as “suspended”.

 3. After clearing the custom, the passengers can take the same bus number to continue their journey without extra charge.